bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 > forget about rebooking.
 Naturally, a few days after I bought them, I got an
 > email inviting me to a Flutter community party on a Wednesday night – right
 > when my flight is set to take off at 7:40pm on Wednesday.
 I could not justify
-> shelling out another $600 or so for a one-way flight on a later day, and I
+> shelling out another $600 or so to depart a few days later, and I didn't
-> didn't attend that event.
+> attend that event.
+>

-> In the future, when going on a conference, I'll either stay a few days longer,
+> When I'll be attending conferences in the future, I'll either stay a few days
-> or make sure I can rebook.
+> longer, or make sure I can rebook.

 # Thursday, May 9th – Taking off

-My flight was scheduled from Porto

 This was my flight's itinerary: